Improving the health of the communities we are privileged to serve by prioritizing their needs.

 A sugary drink tax, also called a soda tax, is a tax or surcharge designed to reduce consumption of drinks with added sugar.
 Drinks covered under a soda tax often include carbonated soft drinks, sports drinks and energy drinks.

-Common Good Legislative Action
+Community Health Legislative Action

 Policies that help our communities be healthier and more vibrant are core to our mission.
 AMITA Health takes positions on measures that complement our community health priorities to impact social, economic and structural determinants of health, improve mental and behavioral health services, provide more access to care, and prevent and reduce chronic disease.